As an Amazon Associate I earn from qualifying purchases.

 Snow in Winter.
 This is a celebration of the darkest, coldest days of winter.
 It celebrates humble ingredients — kale, radishes, barley, snow geese — and happens to be one of the best, most original dishes I’ve made in years.
+It’s become my favorite snow goose recipe.

 I am not just being overly proud here.
 Lord knows I beat myself up a lot when it comes to cooking, but sometimes everything just clicks.
 This was one of those times.